undavide/PS-Panels-Boilerplate/src/INDEX.md

 **com.undavide.persistent1**

 Code for a panel that demonstrates the use of GUI Persistence between sessions.
 See the [Readme](com.undavide.persistent1/README.md) for more info.

+## ExtendScript CEP Events
+**com.undavide.JSX2CEP**

+Demo of the CEP5 ExternalObject library that allows ExtendScript to dispatch Custom CSXSEvents to the HTML Panel.
+See the [Readme](com.undavide.JSX2CEP/README.md) for more info.